 - Cold or numb feeling in the lower leg and foot if the circulation to the leg has been blocked by swelling or by the fracture itself

-A fibula fracture can occur in several different ways, including:
+A broken fibula can occur in several different ways, including:

 - Motor vehicle accident, especially side-on crashes

 - Sports injuries, such as lacrosse or hockey

 - Twisting of the ankle inward, with or without an actual fall